wsvincent/awesome-django/README.md

 - [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) - A full-bodied starter project, highly customizable.
 - [djangox](https://github.com/wsvincent/djangox) - A simpler approach with complete user authentication flow, Pipenv, and more.
+- [django-webpack-starter](https://github.com/khadegd/django-webpack-starter) - A starter template for using Webpack 4 with Django 2.2.
 - [django-starter-project](https://github.com/jpadilla/django-project-template) - A deliberately basic project that has multiple staging environments and Heroku deployment config.
 - [docker-django](https://github.com/erroneousboat/docker-django) - A quick starter guide for Django and Docker together.
 - [ponee](https://github.com/valentinogagliardi/ponee) - A lightweight Django template ready for Heroku.